Remod-org/NoDecay/README.md

 ## NoDecay (official)
 Scales or disables decay of items, and deployables

+This is the official release of NoDecay.
+Any other versions out there are forks or otherwise unrelated.

 **No Decay** nullifies or scales down/up any decay damage applied to any item in game (except of small stashes).
 Each building tier has a different multiplier,  so do all other entities.

 The default configuration does **NOT** affect *Twig decay* but nullifies all damage on all other items.

  **As of version 1.0.34** you can optionally also check for the presence of a deployed tool cupboard.
 Set requireCupboard to true.
 This will check for an attached cupboard for building blocks and a nearby cupboard for entities.
 For entities, use "cupboardCheckEntity: true" and "cupboardRange: number" to configure how far the entities can be from a cupboard before they will decay.
 The default is 30 game meters (?), which may or may not be enough for your needs.
 Adjust as desired.

  Note, the default is cupboardCheckEntity: false, which will skip checking for cupboards in range of entities.
 It will still check for blocks attached to cupboards, which should be more accurate.

 ### Configuration
 NOTE: The long-standing misspelling of Multipliers has been fixed as of 1.0.46.
 Older configs should be upgraded automatically.